William Kentridge: Tapestries

 Kentridge's protean artistic investigation continues in his series of tapestries begun in 2001.
 The tapestries stem from a series of drawings in which he conjured shadowy figures from ripped construction paper; he made a collage of these with the web-like background of nineteenth-century atlas maps.
 To adapt these figures as tapestry, Kentridge worked in close collaboration with the Johannesburg-based Stephens Tapestry Studio, mapping cartoons from enlarged photographs of the drawings and hand-picking dyes to colour the locally spun mohair (goat hair).

 Sculpture

 In 2009, Kentridge, in partnership with Gerhard Marx, created a 10m-tall sculpture for his home city of Johannesburg entitled Fire Walker.
-In 2012 his sculpture, Il cavaliere di Toledo, was unveiled in Naples.
+In 2012, his sculpture Il cavaliere di Toledo was unveiled in Naples, Italy.
 Rebus (2013), referring in title to the allusional device using pictures to represent words or parts of words, is a series of bronze sculptures that form two distinct images when turned to a certain angle; when paired in correspondence, for example, a final image – a nude – is created from two original forms – a stamp and a telephone.